 If you apply for a job with us, you may be required to provide us with certain personal information, including your name, employment and educational

-background, as well as other personal information which we may require you to provide, or which you choose to provide us, in relation to
+background, as well as other personal information which we may require you to provide, or which you choose to provide us, in relation to your

 We will hold, use and disclose that information solely for the purpose of considering your application.
-In particular, in considering your
+In particular, in considering your application,

-In such circumstances, we will disclose only such information as is necessary in the circumstances.
+we will disclose only such information as is necessary in the circumstances.

-In considering your application, we may also collect personal information about you from any third parties that you nominate as your referees
+In considering your application, we may also collect personal information about you from any third parties that you nominate as your referees in

 How you can help us to ensure the accuracy of the personal information we hold